 © 2007 YaninaTravels

 The most visited city in Morocco is Marrakesh.
 Based on TripAdvisor user reviews, Marrakesh was chosen number 3 on the list of the top world destinations in 2016.
-When I started planning my trip to Morocco, I felt confused how to organize visiting various cities in that part of the world.
-But don’t worry!
-This post will give you a simple summary of my Morocco travel plan, and will help you to organize your own trip much easier!
+When I started planning my trip to Morocco, I felt confused how to organize visiting various cities in that part of the world in such a short time frame.
+This post will give you a simple summary of my Morocco travel plan and will help you to organize your own trip much easier!

 Once you are in Morocco, keep in mind that the initial price you will be given is usually much higher than what you should be paying.
 For example if they ask you to pay 30 dirhams for something, most likely the real price for that same thing is half of the asked price or sometimes even less.
 If you are hiring a local guide, he can help you with that part too, since prices for locals are always much lower than the prices for tourists.
-(This is not just in Morocco but also in countries such as India, Jamaica, etc.) If you want to avoid being ripped off, always negotiate a price before you get on a taxi too, especially if the taxi meter is not set on.
+This situation exists not just in Morocco but ain countries such as India, Jamaica, as well.
+If you want to avoid being ripped off, always negotiate a price before you get on a taxi too, especially if the taxi meter is not set on.

-2. Essaouira- It’s a gorgeous port city about 2-3 hours driving from Marrakesh (with a guide or taxi) and you should not miss visiting it!
+2. Essaouira: It’s a gorgeous port city about 2-3 hours driving from Marrakesh, which you shouldn’t miss visiting!
 You can either go with a guide like I did or get a taxi from the Grand Taxi stands in Marrakesh.

-3. Fez- The Leather Tanneries of Fez are fascinating site to visit!
-This is the place, where the leather (used for making hand bags, belts and other leather products) is being treated and dyed.
-It is impressive to watch the entire process right in front of you.
-A process interesting for the visitors to witness and the same time- another tough day for all those workers there.
+3. Fes: The Leather Tanneries of Fes are fascinating site to visit!
+This is the place, where the leather which is used for making hand bags, belts and other leather products, is being treated and dyed.
+It’s so impressive to watch the entire process happening right in front of your eyes!

-4. Imlil, Atlas Mountains- It’s 2 hours drive from Marrakesh.
-There is no bus running to there.
-Go with a guide or get a taxi.
-Going to Imlil will be your chance to visit a traditional Berber village!
-I really wish I revisit this place and the country again one day for more than one-week stay 🙂
+4. High Atlas Mountains (Ourika Valley and Imlil): To get to the Hight Atlas Mountains takes about 2 hours driving from Marrakesh.
+There is no bus running to this part of the country.
+You should go with a guide or get a taxi.
+Hiking to Imlil will be your chance to visit a traditional Berber village!